Queens in Space: Episode

 Lily Tomlin and Alessandra Torresani are guest judges.
 The runway category is "Sci-Fi".
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.
 Team Mariah is the winning team, and Alexis Mateo and Shangela are both declared winners of the challenge.
 Team Phoenix is the losing team.
 Carmen Carrera, Delta Work and Phoenix receive negative critiques, and Carmen Carrera is deemed safe.
-Delta Work and Phoenix face off in a lip-sync to "Bad Romance" (2009) by Lady Gaga.
+Delta Work and Phoenix face off in a lip-sync contest to "Bad Romance" (2009) by Lady Gaga.
 Delta Work wins the lip-sync and Phoenix is eliminated from the competition.

-Production
+Production and broadcast

+Lily Tomlin (top, pictured in 2014) and Alessandra Torresani (bottom, pictured in 2009) are guest judges.

 The episode was directed by Nick Murray and originally aired on January 31, 2011.